GenieFramework/Genie.jl/docs/guides/Step by step app development with Genie.md

 ```

 Once the app is ready, it will be automatically started.
 This means that:
-* it will automatically `cd()` into the app's folder
+  - it will automatically `cd()` into the app's folder
-* will load the Genie app environment
+  - will load the Genie app environment
-* will take you to a Genie REPL -- which is a Julia REPL, so you have all the power of Julia at your disposal
+  - will take you to a Genie REPL -- which is a Julia REPL, so you have all the power of Julia at your disposal
-* the Genie REPL is indicated by the custom prompt `genie ❱❱`
+  - the Genie REPL is indicated by the custom prompt `genie>`

 We can check that everything worked well by starting up a server and taking it for a spin:
 ```julia